jhonalino/javascriptjhon.com/posts/build-your-own-record-player-vanilla-js.md

 ---
-title: Build Your Own Record Player Vanilla JS
+title: Build Your Own Record Player With Vanilla JS
-description: Build your own Vanilla JS record player
+description: Listening to music is always fun, but you know whats more fun than listening ?
+Thats right!
+Building your own Vanilla JS record player.
 date: 2020-05-15
 tags:
   - vanilla js